Back to Main Menu

 Lactarius cf alpinus/cf atrobadius

-This unnamed species (which is in fact in the Russularia) was collected twice near Salem, OR during NAMA 2018.
+This unnamed species (which is in fact in the Russularia) was collected twice near Salem, OR during NAMA 2018, and once near Mt.
+Rainier in WA in 2019.
 It was probably with conifers and once resembled L. alpinus and once resembled L. atrobadius (see below), but doesn't appear to be either.
 The sequences had 6 bp differences between them, but looking at the original chromatograms, I found noise in the graphs that showed that 4 of those differences were not real, so with only 2 bp between them, they could be the same species, with the cap colour varying due to age or weathering.
 More collections need to be made and studied of this species, L. atrobadius and all varieties of L. apinus.

-Lactarius sp. cf alpinus/cf atrobadius © NAMA and the Field Museum of Natural History
+Lactarius sp. cf alpinus/cf atrobadius © Danny Miller, © NAMA and the Field Museum of Natural History

 These species look different enough from the candy cap that they are easier to identify